hyperZoro/DRLND_projects/p3_collab-compet/README.md

 The following files show the solution:
 - ddpg_agent.py
-- ddpg_model.py
+- maddpg_model.py
 - Report.ipynb

-_Report.ipynb_ contains the write-up of the report; while the trained parameters are saved in _checkpoint_actor_ddpg.pth_ and checkpoint_critic_ddpg.
+_Report.ipynb_ contains the write-up of the report; while the trained parameters are saved in 4 different _.pth_ files for the Actors and Critics for each agent respectively.
 One can follow the steps below to run the code cells in _Report.ipynb_ to replicate what I did.

 ### Running the code
 - Set up the Python enviroment according to "The Python enviroment".